The insights of La Saponaria

 Here are the main benefits of performing a scalp massage:

-- Reduces stress and anxiety: The scalp is one of the areas of the body where tension and stress accumulate.
+• Reduces stress and anxiety: The scalp is one of the areas of the body where tension and stress accumulate.
 A gentle massage releases this tension, promoting a sense of calm and overall well-being.
 Furthermore, massage stimulates the production of endorphins, the hormones of happiness, which help reduce anxiety and improve our overall mood.
 Less anxiety means less stress, and less stress means a reduction in hair loss!
 Remember that stress is among the causes of hair loss.
-In this regard, you can find our article where we delve into this aspect.

 Scalp Massage with Rosemary Oil